-The name of the shelter – "Ravana Chhaya" – can be explained in different ways – while direct translation is "shadow of Ravana" (mythical, influential negative hero in Ramayana), in Orissa this means also a specific performance by shadow puppets.
+The name of the shelter – “Ravan Chhaya” – can be explained in different ways – while direct translation is “shadow of Ravana” (a mythical, influential negative hero in Ramayana), in Odisha, this means also a specific performance by shadow puppets.

 Values of history

 This cave seems to be well known to people well before the painting appeared in it – thus, for example, it has been used by Shiva ascetics around the 4th – 6th century AD.
 Their object of worship was Mukhalinga (Mukha Linga) – linga with four faces of Shiva, still located in Sitabinji.
 This Mukhalinga is referred in nearby inscriptions – these inscriptions serve as a proof that Shaivaism was dominant in Odisha already by the 5th century AD.

 The site contains fragments of brick from an unidentified structure as well – these remnants contain Pali inscriptions.
 There are reported finds of Kushan coins and soapstone figurine as well – thus once upon a time Sitabinji may have been a lively and active place.

 Not too far from this site there are rock shelters with much older drawings from Mesolithic period.
 This artwork sometimes is referred to as “paintings of Sitabinji” as well.

 The tempera painting of Ravana Chhaya was made around the 7th century AD in high artistic and technical quality.
 Before applying tempera (fast drying color) the rough surface of granite was smoothened with a thin coating of lime.